eraofchaos/eraofchaos.github.io/artifacts/Amulet of the Undertaker.md

 ---
 title: "Artifacts - Cloak of the Undead King - Amulet of the Undertaker"
 permalink: /artifacts/Amulet of the Undertaker/
-excerpt: "Cloak of the Undead King - Amulet of the Undertaker.
+excerpt: "Era of Chaos  Cloak of the Undead King - Amulet of the Undertaker.
 A charm used by a Lich to protect himself.
 One of the components of the Cloak of the Undead King."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Amulet of the Undertaker.md"